February 24th - 2:30am - Operation "Florida or Bust!!" -

 After we toured the two vessels, we walked around the 155 acre park with Cody to look at all the different planes and tanks and weapons that they have collected

 for the museum over the years.
-In one section of the park, they offered helicopter rides around the city and water.
+In one section of the park, they offered helicopter rides around the city and ocean.
 The couple that ran the helicopter rides were

 very intrigued with Cody, and asked us to come over to show him to them.
 After they checked him out, they offered to let us take a picture of him in the helicopter.